 Similarly, the susceptibility of devices during automated handling have been harmonized in a joint charged device model (CDM) standard.3 The ESD susceptibility test method known as machine model (MM) has been dropped as a device qualification standard since the damage mechanism is much the same as HBM, only at a lower threshold.

 Over the last 5-8 years, there has been further development to connect device testing specifications and susceptibility levels to what happens in the factory during production.
-What is called “process assessment” has become one of the important activities of the ESDA standardization activity.
+What is called process assessment has become one of the important activities of the ESDA standardization activity.
 The effort is providing test methods and techniques for the evaluation of electrostatic charging and ESD events within automated handling equipment.
-One technical report is now available,4 and a standard practice5 will be released in early 2021.
+One technical report is now available,4 and a standard practice5 was released in 2021.

 - Childress, Diana, Johannes Gutenberg and the Printing Press, Minneapolis: Twenty-First Century Books, 2008